 Apple is a tech giant known for its superior technology.
 As great as their devices are, the products aren’t cheap.
 Luckily if you’re a student, you can save big money on Macs and iPads.
 Apple is very generous with its education discount.
 You can qualify for their discounts if you’re a college student, parent, faculty, staff, or homeschool teacher.

-Earn Rewards for Playing Games and Apps
+Earn Rewards for Playing Games

 Save money on tech purchases through the Cosmic Rewards loyalty program.
 This rewarded play app allows users to earn points, known as Stardust, by completing tasks and challenges in various games.
 You can then redeem your Stardust for gift cards from Amazon, Target, or other top brands, effectively offsetting the costs of buying high-quality hardware.